Dachoka3000/py-go/README.md

 * If you do not have a profile, click on the add profile link in the dropdown and fill the form to add your profile
 * Click on view profile from the same dropdown to see your profile
 * * ![Alt text](./static/images/profile.png?raw=true "Optional Title")
+* To change your location when you move out, click on the change location tab in the navbar and choose your new location in the form.
+You will be redirected to your new location page.
 * Once done, click on the logout tab to logout
 ## Contacts
 Feel free to contact me at machokadaisy25@gmail.com.
 For any contributions, please visit https://github.com/MachokaDaisy/py-go.git